-5. Arithmetic is highly weighted in KS2 SATs
+5. The KS2 Arithmetic Paper is highly weighted in KS2 SATs

 In Key Stage 2 SATs, the Arithmetic Paper accounts for 36% of a child’s overall KS2 Maths SATs raw score, that’s 40 out of 110 marks!
 In 2017, only 51.8% (57 out of 110 marks) was required to meet the expected standard and gain a scaled score of 100.

-When schools analyse their SATs result breakdown (see this great free resource for help with this), it is often found that children that score well in the Arithmetic Paper are more likely to score well and in their Reasoning Papers.
+When schools analyse their SATs result breakdown (see this great free SATS 2017 QLA resource for help with this), they often find that children that score well in the Arithmetic Paper are more likely to score well and in their Reasoning Papers.
 Therefore, they achieve expected standard.

-6. Fluency in arithmetic is also needed to succeed in KS2 Reasoning Papers
+6. Fluent arithmetic Skills are also needed to succeed in KS2 Reasoning Papers

-There are also a high proportion of arithmetic focused marks in the Key Stage 2 Reasoning Papers.
+There are also a high proportion of arithmetic focused marks in the KS2 Reasoning Papers.